-Sutherland shooter's history puts Texas gun laws in the spotlight
+How was Texas shooter able to legally purchase a gun?

-(CNN)Before he slaughtered 26 people in a small town church, Sutherland Springs shooter Devin Kelley had some red flags in his background that, at first glance, might seem like they would have prevented him from obtaining or carrying a gun.
+(CNN)Before he slaughtered 26 people in a small town church, Sutherland Springs shooter Devin Kelley had some red flags in his background that authorities say should have prevented him from obtaining or carrying a gun.
 While serving in the Air Force, he was court-martialed for assault on his wife and assault on their child.
 He received a bad conduct discharge some time after.

-Kelley had enough warning signs in his record that he was denied a license to carry a gun in the state, Texas Governor Gregg Abbott said, citing the state's Department of Public Safety.

 "So how was it that he was able to get a gun?"
-Abbott said in an interview with CNN.
+Texas Gov. Greg Abbott said in an interview with CNN.
 "By all the facts that we seem to know, he was not supposed to have access to a gun.
 So how did this happen?"

+Kelley had enough warning signs in his record that he was denied a license to carry a gun in the state, Abbott said, citing the state's Department of Public Safety.

-Neither of these incidents, as they are understood now, would have automatically prohibited him from buying a gun.
-Kelley was able to purchase the rifle he used in the shooting from a sporting goods store in San Antonio in April, 2016.
+Still, Kelley was able to purchase the rifle he used in the shooting from a sporting goods store in San Antonio in April 2016.

-Texas gun laws are relatively relaxed, and there are some particularities in the law that may explain how Kelley was able to get a gun despite his worrying behavior.
+The Air Force acknowledged Monday evening that it did not appropriately relay Kelley's court martial conviction for domestic assault to civilian law enforcement, preventing it from appearing in the federal database that licensed gun dealers are required to check before selling someone a firearm.

+"Initial information indicates that Kelley's domestic violence offense was not entered into the National Criminal Information Center database by the Holloman Air Force Base Office of Special Investigations," the statement said.

 Texas has no assault weapons legislation

 Like most states, Texas does not have an assault weapons ban in place.
-After the federal assault weapons ban expired in 2004, only seven states and the district of Columbia instated assault weapons bans, and two other states have regulations but not bans.
+After the federal assault weapons ban expired in 2004, only seven states and the District of Columbia instated assault weapons bans, and two other states have regulations but not bans.

 Kelley used a Ruger AR-556 rifle in his rampage.
 The AR-556 is a type of AR-15, a military-style rifle.
 Though definitions differ, it is usually considered an assault rifle, or an assault weapon, and is fully legal to purchase in Texas.